 Gaynor was the CEO of Alone in London and set up the first homeless family mediation service in the country in 2000.
 After 10 years she led on the merger with a larger national charity that secured the advice and counselling service for young Homeless people.

-Gaynor has been a Trustee for a range of organisations over the years including: Connections at St Martin’s, the Homeless Network, Nigerian Popular Theatre Alliance and Cardboard Citizens.
-Gaynor is the Vice chair of Centra care and support charity in London and is Chair of Reaching People in an independent capacity.
+Gaynor has been a Trustee for a range of organisations over the years including: Connections at St Martin’s, Homeless Network, Nigerian Popular Theatre Alliance and Cardboard Citizens.
+For 9 years Gaynor was Vice Chair of Centra care and support .
+She was co-founder of Reaching People and is now their independent Chair.

 Business Development Manager, Locality UK (Independent Trustee)